 Weight loss requires consuming fewer calories than the body uses.
 People are usually advised to consume 500 to 1000 fewer calories per day to lose about 1 to 2 pounds per week.
 One pound of body fat stores about 3,500 calories.
 However, there is no guarantee that each 3,500 calories eliminated from the diet will cause a pound of weight loss because many factors affect how much weight is lost (or gained), as in the following examples:

 As people lose weight, the body starts using energy more efficiently (possibly intended to guard against starvation), so that fewer calories are burned and less fat is broken down for energy.

 How much fat and weight are lost, even when the same number of calories is eliminated, varies a great deal from one person to another.

 Thus, predicting how much fat and weight a person will lose is difficult.

 Most conservative weight loss diets involve consuming at least 1,200 to 1,400 calories a day.
-When rapid weight loss is needed, fewer than 1,200 calories may be consumed.
+When rapid weight loss is needed, fewer than 1,000 calories may be consumed.
 Such diets should be used only if prescribed and supervised by a doctor.
 Then the doctor can make sure that the diet contains enough essential nutrients, including protein.
-Consuming fewer than 800 calories is hard to tolerate and is not recommended.
+Consuming fewer than 800 calories is hard to tolerate and is not recommended without doctor supervision.

 To be healthy, weight loss diets should provide about the same volume of food (by including more fiber and fluids) as the normal diet.
 They should also be low in saturated fat and sugar and include essential nutrients, including antioxidants.